 I earned an AA in liberal arts from Hillsborough Community College, a BA and MA in mathematics from the University of South Florida, and a doctorate in developmental education from Grambling State University.
 My dissertation title: Institutional Responses to Underprepared Students at the University of Georgia: 1801 – 2001.

 I am a Past President of the National College Learning Center Association and recipient of NCLCA’s Lifetime Achievement Award.
-I was NCLCA’s representative to CLADEA for seven years (last two as vice chair), past Treasurer of the Georgia Tutoring Association, and Content Editor of LSCHE.
-I am also a member of the American Evaluation Association, the History of Education Society, the American Mathematical Association of Two-year Colleges, the Association for the Tutoring Profession, the National Association for Developmental Education, and the College Reading and Learning Association.
+I was NCLCA’s representative to CLADEA for seven years (last two as vice chair), past Secretary and Treasurer of the Georgia Tutoring Association, and Content Editor and Webmaster of LSCHE.
+I am also a member of the American Evaluation Association, the History of Education Society, the American Mathematical Association of Two-year Colleges, the Association for the Coaching and Tutoring Profession, the National Association for Developmental Education, and the College Reading and Learning Association.
 I am the webmaster for CLADEA.
 I am a USAF veteran, married, and a great-grandfather.